Slaitroc/RicciPaoliGrisoni/RASD.md

 4. The platform shows the Internship creation form.
 5. The Company fills the form with the required information (Internship title, description, start date and duration, office address, required skills and benefits offered) and click the “Submit Internship” button.
 6. The platform publishes the Internship.
-7. The system provides feedback and suggestions to improve the internship description.
-8. The platform generates a list of matching Students based on the Internship.
+7. The platform generates a list of matching Students based on the Internship.
+8. The system provides feedback and suggestions to improve the internship description.
 9. The Company is redirected to the Internships page.
+10. The platform notifies the new matching Students through the Notification Manager.

-**Exit Conditions:** The Internship is created and published and the Company is redirected to the Internships page.
+**Exit Conditions:** The Internship is created and published.

 **Exceptions:**
 - The Company provides invalid or partial information.
-- The Company exits the page before submitting the Internship.

 ### SpontaneousApplication
-**Actors:** Student, Company
+**Actors:** Student, Company, Notification Manager

 **Entry Conditions:** The Student is logged in and has his CV uploaded.